 For work lunch parties we almost always decide to go to Cafe Rio.
 Oh, my goodness – their Sweet Pork Barbacoa Salad is to die for!
 The combination of the pork and the house dressing so delicious.
 I can’t eat there now though.
 It’s definitely not Paleo.
 For example, they put Coke and brown sugar or something like that on their sweet pork.

 So I have been wanting a good recipe to make at home to satisfy my cravings for a good Cafe Rio style salad.
-This Paleo Chicken Fajita Salad definitely exceeded my expectations.
+This Fajita Salad definitely exceeded my expectations.
 It is a great recipe and I continue to make this recipe quite frequently. 🙂 I love the marinade for the chicken and veggies and I could drink the vinaigrette.
 I love how it’s so versatile – I also love to grill the chicken and veggies and eat them by themselves with just the dressing.

-This takes a Paleo Chicken Fajita Salad recipe to the next level.
+This takes a Chicken Salad recipe to the next level.
 It is full of flavor and will keep you satisfied and content.
 This is a great salad for a fajita flavor without the tortilla.
 It can be modified to fit your taste easily as well.
 This works well for a whole meal since it has so many parts to it.

 I also love to serve this at large family parties since people can pick and choose what they want and they can choose if they want to make a salad or a taco from the ingredients.
 The dressing is the highlight of the salad.

-It never ceases to amaze me how you can put a few ingredients in a blender and they come out a whole different thing than went in to the blender and it tastes so much better than if you just poured the ingredients for the vinaigrette right on the salad (don’t ask me how I know that . . .).
+It never ceases to amaze me how you can put a few ingredients in a blender and they come out a whole different thing than went into the blender and it tastes so much better than if you just poured the ingredients for the vinaigrette right on the salad (don’t ask me how I know that . . .).

 - This is really good with grilled chicken breasts

-- What we end up doing a lot for family parties is we grill both chicken tenders and chicken thighs after we marinade the meat.
+- What we end up doing a lot for family parties is we grill both chicken tenders and chicken thighs after we marinate the meat.
 While it’s grilling, we cook the veggies in the oven so we can cook lots at a time and not have to watch them so much.
 We just put them on a 9×13 pan or cookie sheet, drizzle with oil and sprinkle with salt.
 Then for serving, along with the salad ingredients, we put out different options so people can make what they want.
 We have tortillas, sour cream, cheese and black beans for tacos, burritos or normal fajitas.
 Everyone loves how they can make their own variation and kids don’t have to eat the parts they don’t like.

 - You really can use any type of oil you want.
 I say to use avocado oil because that’s the main oil I use.
 It has a high smoke point and mild flavor and they sell it at Costco.
 I don’t recommend extra virgin olive oil because it’s hard to find one that’s truly olive oil that I can afford and because the flavor is too strong.